hashicorp/terraform-provider-google/website/docs/r/cloud_scheduler_job.html.markdown

   If the job providers a http_target the cron will send a request to the targeted url
   Structure is documented below.

+* `region` -
+  (Optional)
+  Region where the scheduler job resides.
+If it is not provided, Terraform will use the provider default.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.